garystafford/storefront-demo/README.md

 # Eventual Consistency with Spring for Apache Kafka

-Source code, files, and notes for the blog post, [Eventual Consistency with Spring for Apache Kafka: Part 1 of 2: Using Spring for Apache Kafka to Manage a Distributed Data Model in MongoDB Across Multiple Microservices](https://itnext.io/eventual-consistency-with-spring-for-apache-kafka-cfbbed450b5e).
+Source code, files, and notes for the blog post, __Eventual Consistency with Spring for Apache Kafka: Using Spring for Apache Kafka to Manage a Distributed Data Model in MongoDB Across Multiple Microservices__ - [Part 1 of 2](https://itnext.io/eventual-consistency-with-spring-for-apache-kafka-cfbbed450b5e) and [Part 2 of 2](https://itnext.io/eventual-consistency-with-spring-for-apache-kafka-part-2-of-2-23bedd512ccf).
 See the post for instructions on how to use the project's files.

-_Part two of this post currently in progress..._
+Instructions also available here: [./minikube/README.md](./minikube/README.md).